ybgskr12/Reforestation/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## Just watched a documentary about beavers… It was the best damn program I’ve ever seen.